Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

 evaluated at the retarded time $t_{ret}=-\left(\frac{\Lambda}{3}\right)^{-1/2}\ln\left(\left(\frac{\Lambda}{3}\right)^{1/2}(r-\eta)\right)$ with $\eta$ as the de Sitter conformal time.
 We reexpress the fluxes in terms of the orbital parameters $(p,e)$ noting that we also neglect the pressure quadrupole moment in the leading order,

-It is important to note that these expressions are valid only within the the range specified by equation \eqref{eq:hierarchy}.
-Under the conditions described by equation \eqref{eq:hierarchy}, for $p=p_{\text{stable}}$, the flux contribution from the cosmological constant remains subdominant compared to the Peters-Mathews fluxes.
+It is important to note that these expressions are valid only within the range specified by Eq. \eqref{eq:hierarchy}.
+Under the conditions described by Eq. \eqref{eq:hierarchy}, for $p=p_{\text{stable}}$, the flux contribution from the SdS parameter remains subdominant compared to the Peters-Mathews fluxes.
 However, this contribution becomes comparable in magnitude only for $p>p_{\text{stable}}$, corresponding to unbound orbits.